sumimakito/sumimakito/README.md

 ## Sponsors

-Whether you simply love what I build, rely on my code for your success, or require direct consultation or priority access, [sponsoring](https://github.com/sponsors/sumimakito) would be the perfect way to support me.
+Whether you simply love what I build, rely on my code for your success, or require **consultation**, **priority access**, or **direct contribution in your projects**, [**sponsoring**](https://github.com/sponsors/sumimakito) would be the perfect way to support me.
 But it's okay to just be friends—thank you for being part of the community!

 **"Thank you"** to all my sponsors!
 Every bit matters.